Shabeg Singh: Military career

+British India

+World War II

 In 1942, an officer-selection team visiting Lahore colleges recruited Singh to the British Indian Army officers cadre.
 After studying in the Indian Military Academy, he was commissioned in the Garhwal Rifles as a second lieutenant.
-Within a few days the regiment moved to Burma and joined the war against the Imperial Japan.
+Within a few days the regiment moved to Burma and later to Malaya.
 In 1945 when the war ended, Singh was in Malaya with his unit.
+His battalion reportedly captured freedom fighter Prem Sahgal and he ordered him not to be shot and instead taken to trial.

+India

+Indo-Pakistan War of 1947-1948

-After the partition of India, when the Indian regiments were reorganized, Singh joined the 50th Parachute Brigade of the Indian Army.
-He was posted to the 1st Battalion of the Parachute Regiment, where he remained until 1959.
-Promoted to lieutenant-colonel on 2 June 1965, he later commanded the 3rd Battalion, 11 Gorkha Rifles, and was given command of a brigade on 4 January 1968.
-Singh was promoted to colonel on 12 June 1968 and to substantive brigadier on 22 December.
+After the partition of India, when the Indian regiments were reorganised, Singh joined the 50th Parachute Brigade of the Indian Army.
+He was unofficially sent for service in the 1947 Indo-Pakistan War in Kashmir along with Maharaja Yadavindra Singh's Akal Regiment.
+He was noted to have snuck past Pakistani lines and gave information to the Akal Regiment about the Pakistani plans.